Challenger Pro League: 2020 to 2022

-From 2022
+2022 to 2023

-From the 2022–23 season onwards, the league was expanded to 12 teams, as from this season U23-teams no longer play in separate competitions but rather join the regular competition.
+From the 2022–23 season, the league was expanded to 12 teams, as from this season U23-teams no longer play in separate competitions but rather join the regular competition.
 To accommodate this expansion, the league format was changed again.
 Now all teams play a regular round-robin round (22 matches), after which the league splits into two halves, with the top 6 teams battling for promotion to the Belgian First Division A which only goes to the top team at the end of the season after 32 matches, while the bottom 6 also meet each other but with the goal of avoiding finishing last as this team will be relegated.
 Promotion/relegation playoffs are no longer organized, only the top and the bottom team at the end of the season change leagues.
 Furthermore, U23 teams will be able to be relegated from or promoted into the Belgian First Division B, but cannot earn promotion to the Belgian First Division A. The league was renamed to Challenger Pro League.

+From 2023 onwards

+From the 2023–24 season onwards, the league was expanded again to 16 teams, as from this season 4 teams U23 from top tier club will play in separate competitions but rather join the regular competition.
+After the end of the season, two teams will be directly promoted to Belgian Pro League, four teams will battle in the promotion play-off round with 6 matches.
+The team that finishes in top position at Play-off round will battle against the 2nd of the relegation play-offs in the Belgian Pro League.
+The two bottom teams will be directly relegated to Belgian National Division 1.

+Clubs

+Members for 2024–25

+For the 2024–25 season the following clubs will take part.

 Past results overview

 Broadcasting

-Proximus broadcast every game whilst it sponsored the league, Telenet broadcast one random game every week.
+Proximus broadcasts every game whilst it sponsored the league, Telenet broadcasts one random game every week.
 As of the 2020–21 season, Eleven Sports acquired the broadcasting rights to all professional league games (1A, 1B and the Super Cup) in Belgium.

+From 2022–23 onwards, DAZN broadcast game in Challenger Pro League.